 If this is your first time traveling abroad for a long duration such as study or work, then you have some serious packing to go through.
 With all other formalities to be completed like passport, visa, admission or employment, one is always rushed for packing.

-Here are a few tips to give you a jump start to this endeavor:
+Here are a few tips to give you a jump start towards this endeavor:

 Know Your Weight Limits